-- (1) A detainee may appeal to the Mental Health Tribunal in respect of - (a) the failure to make a direction under section 134A(2) or (3) if the detainee has made a request under section 134A(2)(a)(ii); or - (b) the requirement by the Chief Forensic Psychiatrist under section 134A(5). - (2) The commencing of an appeal does not affect the operation of the direction or requirement appealed against.

-- (3) An appeal is to be heard and determined by the Mental Health Tribunal within 7 days from receipt of the appeal. - (4) The Mental Health Act 2013 applies to the hearing and determination of an appeal, regardless of whether or not the detainee has a mental illness, as if it were a review under that Act.
+- (1) A detainee may appeal to the Tribunal in respect of - (a) the failure to make a direction under section 134A(2) or (3) if the detainee has made a request under section 134A(2)(a)(ii); or - (b) the requirement by the Chief Forensic Psychiatrist under section 134A(5). - (2) The commencing of an appeal does not affect the operation of the direction or requirement appealed against. - (3) An appeal is to be heard and determined by the Tribunal within 7 days from receipt of the appeal. - (4) The Mental Health Act 2013 and the Tasmanian Civil and Administrative Tribunal Act 2020 apply to the hearing and determination of an appeal, regardless of whether or not the detainee has a mental illness, as if it were a review under those Acts.